florian-ariasu/tank-battle-opengl-simulation/README.md

 - **Dark Mode** - Add a **dark mode toggle** for better visibility and aesthetics.

+> **Disclaimer**: This project was developed with the assistance of AI tools, including large language models, for ideation, code suggestions, debugging, documentation, and optimization.
+While the logic and direction are mine, much of the raw code was AI-assisted.

 ### Contributing
 In order to contribute, follow these steps:
 1. **Fork** this repository.